-That said, the video production quality is pretty weak and the videos lack true engagement, being a little dry.
+That said, the video production quality is pretty weak and the videos lack true engagement, being a little dry (especially compared to Princeton Review and Kaplan).
 However, the content is rock solid and I had no qualms with the substantive material being taught in the lessons.

 Pricing and course options current as of date of publication.